penwern/curate-documentation/docs/documentation.markdown

 members of a workgroup.
 Uploaded files are virus checked and quarantined for 30 days.
-It is recommended that files should not be moved from the Quarantine workspace until the quarantine period is up, however Curate <span style="font-size: 8pt;vertical-align: super;">TM</span> is not prescriptive and you can do this.
+It is recommended that files should not be moved from the Quarantine workspace until the quarantine period is up, however Curate <span style="font-size: 8pt;vertical-align: super;">TM</span> is not prescriptive and you can choose to move files out early if you wish.

 If the virus scanner detects a virus or malware then the affected file will be moved to a folder called Infected within the Quarantine workspace.

-After the 30-day quarantine period and a second successful virus scan, files are moved automatically into the Appraisal space into a folder called Released (but note that this folder will not appear until it is needed).
+After the 30-day quarantine period and a second successful virus scan, files are moved automatically into the Appraisal space and labelled "Released".

 #### Appraisal Space